minsoehan/devcpages/content/tech/arch-installation/index.md

 #### Formatting Partitions

 Partitioning the disk by `gdisk` is just creating partition table on the disk.
 Formatting is still needed.
-In other words, formatting is writing filesystem on the partition.
-In this tutorial, EXT4 Filesystem is used for all partition except /boot partition where bootlader's files will reside and which is created as EFI System Partition.
+In other words, formatting is writing {{< extlink "https://wiki.archlinux.org/title/File_systems" "filesystem" >}} on the partition.
+In this tutorial, {{< extlink "https://wiki.archlinux.org/title/Ext4" "EXT4 Filesystem" >}} is used for all partition except `/boot` partition where bootlader's files will reside and which is created as {{< extlink "https://wiki.archlinux.org/title/EFI_system_partition" "EFI System Partition" >}}.

 #### Example of Partitioning and Formatting